raspiblitz/raspiblitz/FAQ.md

 # FAQ - Frequently Asked Questions

+## What changed on the single RaspiBlitz updates?

+See the [CHANGES.md](CHANGES.md) file for detailes.

 ## How to update my RaspiBlitz (since 1.2)?

 The update should be quite simple - you don't need to close any channels: